VAE with Hyperspherical Coordinates: Improving Anomaly Detection from Hypervolume-Compressed Latent Space: Experimental Results

-Following standard protocol, we also treat \textbf{CIFAR-10} as ID and \textbf{CIFAR-100} as near-OOD (semantically related) to assess detectors under tighter distributional shifts.
-Near-OOD is challenging because samples can lie close to the ID support and be mistaken as ID.
+Following standard protocol, we also treat \textbf{CIFAR-10} as ID and \textbf{CIFAR-100} as near-conditional-OOD (semantically related) to assess detectors under tighter distributional shifts.
+Near-conditional-OOD is challenging because samples can lie close to the ID support and be mistaken as ID.

-Finally, we made an even more challenging near-OOD experiment by taking \textbf{Imagenette} \cite{imagenette_fastai} (a subset of ten classes from \textbf{ImageNet} \cite{ILSVRC15}) as ID and, for each class in it, we selected from ImageNet a corresponding near-OOD class, i.e., semantically close to it (in Supp. we detail which specific classes from ImageNet we selected and why/how).
+Finally, we made an even more challenging near-conditional-OOD experiment by taking \textbf{Imagenette} \cite{imagenette_fastai} (a subset of ten classes from \textbf{ImageNet} \cite{ILSVRC15}) as ID and, for each class in it, we selected from ImageNet a corresponding near-conditional-OOD class, i.e., semantically close to it (in App.~\ref{ImageNet-based dataset} we detail which specific classes from ImageNet we selected and why/how).